abender2022/Problem_1/MNIST.md

 ```
 x = X[5,0,:,:]
 ```
-##### A sample image from the training set is visualized using matplotlib’s imshow function.
+#### A sample image from the training set is visualized using matplotlib’s imshow function.
 ```
 plt.imshow(x)
 ```
-##### The same image is also displayed using the custom plot function defined earlier.
+#### The same image is also displayed using the custom plot function defined earlier.
 ```
 plot(x)
 ```
 ```
 plot(X[31,0,:,:])
 ```
-##### A montage of images from the training set is displayed using the custom montage_plot function.
+#### A montage of images from the training set is displayed using the custom montage_plot function.
 This helps in visualizing multiple images at once to get a sense of the dataset's diversity.
 ```
 montage_plot(X[127:176,0,:,:])
 ```
+# Conclusion
+#### This code is an example of how to load, process, and visualize the MNIST dataset using Python, Numpy, PyTorch, and Matplotlib.